How to Get a First Show at an Art Gallery

 What Galleries Look for in Artists

 Do you ever wonder how a gallery decides to give a new artist a first show?
-If you're like most artists, you probably think it's all about the art.
+If you're like many artists, you probably think it's all about the art.
 You waltz your oeuvre through a gallery's doors, the owner swoons; game over.
 Right?
-Nope.
-Not even close.
-Sure, a gallery owner has to be impressed with your work and like it enough to want to show it, but there's more to it than that.
-Plenty of other puzzle pieces must fall into place in order to seal the deal (or fall out of place in order to kill it).
+No, not really.
+According to gallery owners, that's not at all the way it works.
+Sure, gallery owners have to be impressed with your work and like it enough to want to show it, but according to them, that's only a start; there's far more to it than that.
+Plenty of other puzzle pieces have to fall into place in order to seal the deal (or fall out of place in order to kill it).

-You see, getting a first show with a gallery is much more than an impersonal arrangement between two independent entities where you supply the art, they supply the wall space, and then you go on about your business while they do the rest.
-Uh uh.
-You and the gallery owner are about to enter into a business relationship, a partnership of sorts, and hopefully one with seriously positive consequences over time.
-Whether you're aware of it or not, galleries always look to the future, at least established ones do, the ideal outcome for them being mutually beneficial and constantly evolving long-term relationships with the artists whose art they choose to exhibit.
+Getting a first show with a gallery is much more than an impersonal arrangement between two independent entities where you supply the art, they supply the wall space, and then you go on about your business while they do all the rest.
+You and the gallery owner are about to enter into a business relationship, a partnership of sorts, and hopefully one that will have seriously positive consequences over time.
+Whether you're aware of it or not, galleries always look to the future, at least the established ones do, the ideal outcome for them being mutually beneficial and constantly evolving long-term relationships with the artists whose art they choose to exhibit.
 So what exactly do gallery owners look for in addition to your art when deciding whether or not to give you that all-important first show (and hopefully many more to come)?

-Let's start with your life as an artist, not what you're up to today-- we all know that-- but rather what the prognosis might be down the road.
-Gallery owners have to like your art now, of course, but they also do their best to assess your potential for growth and development into the future.
-They're aware that the payoff is not always immediate, and that if they're going to invest time, money and wall space in your art, they want to at least see some promise for an engaging and ongoing narrative.
+Let's start with your life and career as an artist, not what you're up to today, but rather what the prognosis might be down the road.
+Gallery owners not only have to like your art now, but they will also do their best to assess your potential for growth and development into the future.
+They're aware that the payoff is not always immediate, and that if they're going to invest time, money, publicity and wall space in your art, they want to at least see some promise for an evolving, engaging and ongoing narrative.
 In other words, they look for signs that you're serious about your art, have some sense of a game plan, guiding principle or philosophy, and are committed to being an artist and showing your art for many years to come.
 There's hardly anything galleries hate more than to back artists who suddenly decide to do something else with their lives and poof off into the ether forever.
 Vanishing artists and one-hit wonders do not make a gallery look good.

 As for your work, dealers consistently describe their ideal artists with words like ambitious, original, risk-taking, bold, inspiring, and so on.
 They want to hear your whole story, not just today's headlines, but where your journey is taking you, and what drives, motivates and inspires your creative process.
 Do you have more than one idea?
 Do you have a vision?
-Is that vision clear and well defined?
+Is that vision clear and well defined and articulated?
 Are you breaking new ground, exploring new territory?
 Or are you rehashing the past, stuck in a rut, stagnant or backing yourself into a corner?
+Are you productive and serious about spending time in the studio?
+Most importantly, do you have a significant body of current work that is complete (or nearly complete), fresh, original and HAS NOT been shown or exhibited elsewhere... or if not, are you capable of creating one by a to-be-determined date or deadline?
 Galleries do their best to sift out artists who may be making good art today, but who might at the same time have limited futures, be more flukes than for real, or who may simply end up beached with nowhere to go.

 They also pay attention to how well the two of you get along, not only in general conversations about art, but more specifically, in hashing out the scope or details of possible shows.
 Do you seem to be an artist who will trust a gallery to do its job, recognize how hard the gallery intends to work on your behalf, and be willing to consider their advice or suggestions?
 Or are you more of a contrarian?
 Some artists think they know better.
-Some feel the need to instruct dealers on how they expect to be treated; a few even have the temerity to tell galleries how to run their businesses.
-If that's your deal, then as far as gallery owners are concerned, you are more than welcome to open your own and show your work there.
+Some feel the need to instruct dealers on how they expect to be treated or how to display their art; a few even have the temerity to tell galleries how to run their businesses.
+If that's your deal, then as far as gallery owners are concerned, you are more than welcome to open your own space and show your work there.
 Galleries know what's best for them; believe it.

 More pointers for artists looking for first shows:

 * Gallery owners expect you to be familiar with who they are, what they're about, what they stand for, and also their history.
-This might even extend to an understanding of their physical space, an awareness of the types of people who go there, and of any other relevant cultural, political or social underpinnings.
-Don't just drop a packet off without any idea where you are or why you're doing it other than that you know you're in a gallery.
+This might even extend to an understanding of their physical space, an awareness of the types of people who go there, and of any other relevant cultural, political or social predispositions.
+Don't just refer them to your website or drop off a packet of materials without any idea where you are, why you're there, or what you want other than for them to show your art.
 That's a consummate non-starter.

 * Demonstrate a sense of engagement, sincerity, authenticity and genuineness-- these qualities are always good-- and be careful about trying to impress from detached intellectual or academic perspectives.
 Describe your art in your own words rather than in art-speak.
-First and foremost, gallery owners want to get a sense of who you are as a person.
-Save the bombast for later.
+Galleries really appreciate that.
+First and foremost, they want to get a sense of who you are as a person.
+Saving the complicated explanations for later is always recommended.

 * Be flexible about pricing and willing to work with the gallery in this regard.
 Just because you get a first show at a better gallery than you've ever shown at before doesn't mean you instantly double or triple your prices.
 One reason galleries give shows in the first place is that they believe the artists' prices are fair to begin with and that they can sell the art at those levels.
 Bump them too high over what you've been selling for and you risk selling nothing.
 Be aware that it's far better to sell everything at reasonable prices than nothing at unreasonable prices.
-And hey-- a sold out show looks pretty damn good on a resume no matter how much the art sold for.
+A sold out show always looks exceptionally good on a resume no matter how much the art sold for.

 * Don't make too many demands.
 That is always problematic, especially early on in a relationship.
 The analogy is almost like that of a new love interest; you want everything to go perfectly, and when problems or disagreements pop up early on, even minor ones, that often signals big trouble later, and no gallery owner wants any part of that.